 Unpaid citations will be transferred to the student's account or deducted from faculty/staff payroll each month.
 Failure to pay parking citations can result in a restriction on the individual's record.
 University students, faculty, and staff are responsible for their guest's parking violation.
 Receiving three or more citations in any academic year will be considered a violation of the student code of conduct for non-compliance.

-Citations may be paid online or by taking the ticket to the Student Accounts office.
+Citations may be paid online or by taking the ticket to the Student Accounts office in Ambrose Hall.

 Unauthorized vehicles in disabled spaces, fire lanes, vehicles with 2 or more citations (paid or unpaid for parking in reserved spots identified by a specific sign), or blocking roadways and garage doors may be towed at the owner's expense.